-Psychotherapy services are provided with a background in Clinical Social Work Cognitive Behavioral Therapy, Emotional Freedom Tapping, and Mindfulness. and a therapeutic orientation rooted in Cognitive-Behavioral theories and Mindfulness.
-However, psychotherapy services are approached with an emphasis on integrative therapies and energy healing modalities to promote holistic well-being.
+Psychotherapy services are provided with a background in Clinical Social Work, Cognitive Behavioral Therapy, Emotional Freedom Tapping, and Mindfulness.
+A therapeutic orientation rooted in Cognitive-Behavioral theories and Mindfulness.
+However, therapy services are approached with an emphasis on integrative therapies and energy healing modalities to promote holistic well-being.
 Integrative healing modalities include but are not limited to the following:

 Energy Healing Techniques

 Energy healing techniques address the complex interrelated network of energy flowing within and around our bodies, which are often referred to subtle energies.
 Three primary energy systems addressed include the meridians, chakras, and the biofield.
 Emotional Freedom Tapping (EFT), uses fingers to tap on acupressure points on the body along with identifying words or emotions and feelings around a particular situation or issue.
 Doing this technique can release old cell memory that has locked in the negative emotions and feelings to release them.